-3.18 No. of faculty from the Institution who are Ph.
-D. Guides and students registered under them 07
+3.18 No. of faculty from the Institution Who are Ph.
+D. Guides and students registered under them?
+14

 3.19 No. of Ph.D. awarded by faculty from the Institution

-3.20 No. of Research scholars receiving the Fellowships (Newly enrolled + existing ones)
+3.20 No. of Research scholars receiving the Fellowships (Newly en nrolled + existing ones)

-JRF - SRF - Project Fellows Any other -
+JRF - SRF - Project Fellows Any other

 3.21 No. of students Participated in NSS events:

-University level 50 State level 15
+University leve l 50 State level -

-National level International l level
+National level International level

 3.22 No. of students participated in NCC events:

-University level State level -
+University leve el State level

-National level 12 Internationa ıl level
+National level O1 International level -

 3.23 No. of Awards won in NSS:

-University level State level -
+University leve State level

-National level International l level
+National level International level

 3.24 No. of Awards won in NCC:

-University level State level -
+University leve State level

 National level International level

+3.25 No. of Extension activities organized -

+University forum - College forum

+NCC V NSS 14 Any other -

+3.26 Major Activities during the year in the sphere of extension act Responsibility tivities and Institutional Social

+• IAS Coaching Nil

+• Blood Donation ✓

+Medical Camp ✓

+AIDS Awareness Program ✓